packetcoders/netbox-101-fundamentals/workbooks/002_config_contexts.md

 ## Exercise 1: Creating Config Contexts

-In this exercise, we will create global Config Contexts and attach them to devices.
+In this exercise, we will create Config Contexts and assign them to a tenant.

 ### Task 1 – Create Config Contexts

-1. Click on the **Extras** menu item in the sidebar.
+1. Click on the **Provisioning** menu item in the sidebar.
-2. Under the Extras menu, click on **Config Contexts**.
+2. Under the Provisioning menu, click on **Config Contexts**.
 3. In the Config Contexts page, click on the **+ Add** button.
-4. In the form that appears, enter `NTP` as the name.
+4. In the form that appears, enter **NTP** as the name.
-5. In the JSON data box, paste the following:
+5. In the data box, paste the following JSON:

     ```json
     {